CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_string(camera_resolution,        "1280x720",     "Size of the camera frames to ask for.");
 - DEFINE_string(video,                    "",             "Use a video file instead of the camera.
 Use `examples/media/video.avi` for our default example video.");
 - DEFINE_string(image_dir,                "",             "Process a directory of images.
 Use `examples/media/` for our default example folder with 20 images.");
-- DEFINE_uint64(frame_first,              0,              "Start on desired frame number.");
+- DEFINE_uint64(frame_first,              0,              "Start on desired frame number.
+Indexes are 0-based, i.e. the first frame has index 0.");
 - DEFINE_uint64(frame_last,               -1,             "Finish on desired frame number.
-Select -1 to disable this option.");
+Select -1 to disable.
+Indexes are 0-based, e.g. if set to 10, it will process 11 frames (0-10).");
 - DEFINE_bool(frame_flip,                 false,          "Flip/mirror each frame (e.g. for real time webcam demonstrations).");
 - DEFINE_int32(frame_rotate,              0,              "Rotate each frame, 4 possible values: 0, 90, 180, 270.");
 - DEFINE_bool(frames_repeat,              false,          "Repeat frames when finished.");